-In super-hot real estate markets that consist of limited inventory and many buyers vying often for the same home, motivated homebuyers might feel the need to offer a higher purchase price.
+In super-hot real estate markets, which can consist of limited inventory and many buyers vying often for the same home, motivated homebuyers might feel the need to offer a higher purchase price.
 Often, that offer price is too high to justify by their lender's appraiser.
 This could result in what is known as a low appraisal.
 However, sellers should not let the possibility of a low appraisal stop them from choosing an offer that might be higher than the home will appraise.
 Sellers have options.